MAGNET4Cardiac7T/magnet4cardiac7t.github.io/spring_school_2025/posters.md

 The posters will be printed in DIN A0 (84,1 x 118,9 cm).
 Please make sure that you poster is adjusted to this size

+***The posters will be presented in two groups.
+The groups will be divided by surname.
+In the first group, everyone presents from A to J and in the second group from K to Z.***

 ## Posters
 After the spring school all posters will be posted here.